hateley/CDIPS_2015/README.md

 ### Summer group research project with mentor Adam Kalman from Kanjoya.

-This project is the result of my participation in UC Berkeley's Career Development Initiative for the Physical Sciences (CDIPS) grad student-organized summer data science workshop.
+This project is the result of my participation in UC Berkeley's Career Development Initiative for the Physical Sciences (CDIPS) [grad student-organized summer data science workshop.](http://cdips.physics.berkeley.edu/2015-cdips-data-science-workshop/)

 The annual 3 week workshop pairs tech mentors with a small groups of students to work on real industry data science projects.
-It's a great opportunity for PhDs transitioning into tech to learn the tools of the trade, visit work spaces, and connect with field experts.
+It's a great opportunity for PhDs transitioning into tech to learn the tools of the trade, visit work spaces, and connect with experts.

 ### Our Group
 * Leader: Adam Kalman, Lead Data Scientist at Kanjoya
 * Team: Jade Zhang, Kevin Pollock, Dharshi Devendran, and Shannon Hateley

-### Our dataset:
+### Our dataset
 Every post from Jan-July 2015 (534,305 entries) from the **experience project**, a social network where users annonymously share life experiences and personal stories.